 Approaches belonging to the ability level paradigm diagnose the students at the macro level.
-Representative works include classical test theory (CTT) [30] and IRT [31], [32].
+Representative works include classical test theory (CTT) [30] and item response theory (IRT) [31], [32].
 CTT assumed that the observed test score is the sum of the true score (which characterizes the student's ability) and error.
 Unlike CTT, IRT outputs the probability of correctly answering a question through a logistic-like function with unidimensional student ability and question parameters as input.
-Question parameters could include question difficulty [33], discrimination [15], and guess probability [34].
+Question parameters could include question difficulty [33], discrimination [15] and guess probability [34].

 Approaches belonging to the cognition level paradigm diagnose the students at the micro level, which typically analyze the students' knowledge proficiencies on each knowledge component.
-Representative works include the rule space model [35], DINA [36], noisy inputs, deterministic-and model (NIDA) [37], and RUM [14].
+Representative works include the rule space model [35], deterministic input, noisy-and model (DINA) [36], noisy inputs, deterministic-and model (NIDA) [37], and reparameterized unified model (RUM) [14].
 With the use of Q-matrix (a binary matrix that indicates the knowledge components of each question) [38], these models are able to diagnose students' abilities at the knowledge component level.
 Besides, multidimensional IRT was proposed to improve the fitting ability of IRT [11].
 However, the multidimensional student ability vector was usually not explainable.
 Neural network-based cognitive diagnosis framework (NeuralCD) was recently proposed [16], which used neural network to learn the interaction function between students and questions, and simultaneously ensured the interpretability of students' knowledge proficiency vectors.